NSW Cases Continue to Drop As Domestic Travel Goes Under The Microscope

 406 new infections were recorded on Thursday and sadly six Covid-related deaths.

-Stay up-to-date on the latest news with The Newcastle Briefing - keeping you in the loop wit breaking news as it hits.
+Stay up-to-date on the latest news with The Central Coast Briefing - keeping you in the loop wit breaking news as it hits.

 More than 91 per cent of people aged over 16 have received their first dose of a Covid vaccine, while 77.7 per cent are full vaccinated.